 The closure of Lake Washington sockeye salmon has also significantly influenced fishing effort.
-Although Lake Washington angling trips are not included in the above graphs, the decline in the sockeye stock plays an important role in the participation of recreational fishing on Lake Washington.

-Each year, WDFW and the Muckleshoot Indian tribe conduct fish counts at the Ballard Locks to determine the run size, whether escapement goals will be met, and the opening of the sockeye fishery.
-Due to insufficient escapement numbers, the Lake Washington Sockeye salmon fishery has been closed since 2006.
-Although recreational fishing is open for species such as Black crappie, yellow perch, and even Coho for a limited period, effort on Lake Washington has not been the same due to diminished sockeye returns.
+Decline in the sockeye stock plays an important role in the participation of recreational fishing on Lake Washington.
+Each year, WDFW and the Muckleshoot Indian tribe conduct fish counts at the Ballard Locks to determine the run size, whether escapement goals will be met, and the opening of the sockeye fishery (Figure 6).
+Due to insufficient escapement numbers, the Lake Washington sockeye salmon fishery has been closed since 2006.
+Although recreational fishing is open for species such as black crappie, yellow perch, and even coho for a limited period, effort on Lake Washington has not been the same due to diminished sockeye returns.

 Another factor affecting fishing effort is rockfish availability.
-Currently, certain populations are in such a decline that only marine area 5 is open for limited rockfish fishing.
-All other areas must release all rockfish species.
+Currently, certain populations are in such a decline that only Marine Area 5 (Figure 1) is open for limited rockfish fishing.
+All other marine areas must release all rockfish species.